flobotde-org/AIl/CONTRIBUTING.md

 # How to develop on this project

-project_name welcomes contributions from the community.
+mAIl welcomes contributions from the community.

 **You need PYTHON3!**